KarmakarAnish/ClickHouseQueryExecution/README.md

 ![Built From Source](https://img.shields.io/badge/Built%20From-Source-blue?style=flat)
 ![Status](https://img.shields.io/badge/Status-Complete-success?style=flat)

 > Not a tutorial.
 Not documentation.
-A reverse-engineering journal of how one of the world's fastest database engines executes queries — from source code to controlled experiments.
+> A reverse-engineering journal of how one of the world's fastest database engines executes queries — from source code to controlled experiments.

 ---

+## Problem Statement

+ClickHouse is a high-performance analytical database designed to execute large SQL queries over columnar data with very low latency.
+In OLAP workloads, the main challenge is not only storing large volumes of data, but also reading, filtering, transforming, aggregating, and returning results efficiently.

+This project studies the **ClickHouse Query Execution Pipeline**: the part of ClickHouse that takes a SQL query and turns it into executable processors that scan data, apply expressions, filter rows, aggregate results, sort, limit, and return the final output.

 While MergeTree handles the storage of data on disk, **ClickHouse's Query Execution Pipeline** is what actually processes that data at breakneck speeds.
 ClickHouse uses a **vectorized query execution engine**, meaning it processes data in chunks/blocks of columns rather than row-by-row.